 |Fixed Versus Flexible Antagonist Protocol in Reduced Ovarian Reserve Patients: A Historical Cohort Study|

-6Department of Pediatrics, Tehran University of medical sciences, Tehran, Iran
+5Department of Pediatrics, Tehran University of Medical Sciences, Tehran, Iran

 Keywords : Fixed, Flexible, Ovarian

-Objectives: The antagonist of gonadotropin releasing hormone has been proven to be effective and safe in preventing a surge in luteinizing hormone (LH) during in vitro fertilization (IVF) cycles.
-The differentiation of GnRh antagonist protocols was in timing the initiation of the GnRh antagonist.
-The aim of this research is comparison of fixed versus flexible antagonist regimens in reduced ovarian reserve patients to identify a better regimen in these patients.
+Objectives: The antagonist of gonadotropin-releasing hormone is proven to be effective and safe in preventing a surge in luteinizing hormone (LH) during in vitro fertilization (IVF) cycles.
+In addition, the differentiation of GnRH antagonist protocols is in timing the initiation of the GnRH antagonist.
+The present study aimed to compare fixed versus flexible antagonist regimens in patients with reduced ovarian reserve in order to identify a better regimen for these patients.

-Materials and Methods: This paper is a historical cohort.
-129 patient files were investigated.
-A total of 48 files related to a fixed protocol and 66 files related to a flexible protocol were studied.
-The mean age, BMI, FSH and AMH, mean dose of gonadotropin and the mean length of IVF/ICSI cycles and mean count of oocytes and mean count of embryos with grading: good, fair and poor between the two groups were compared.
+Materials and Methods: This study was of a historical cohort type.
+Totally, 129 patient files were investigated including 48 versus 66 files related to fixed or flexible protocols, respectively.
+The mean of age, body mass index (BMI), follicle stimulating hormone (FSH), and anti-Mullerian hormone (AMH), as well as the mean dose of gonadotropin, the mean length of IVF/ICSI cycles, and the mean counts of oocytes and embryos with grading including good, fair, and poor were compared between the 2 groups.

-Results: The total and mean consumption of gonadotropin dose (recombinant FSH) in the flexible and fixed groups were significantly different (p= 0.05).
-The mean antagonist (cetrotide) doses in the fixed and flexible groups were not significantly different but in the flexible group were lower. (p= 0.50).
-The duration of gonadotropin consumption period in IVF/ICSI between the two groups were not significantly different.
+Results: The total and mean consumption of gonadotropin dose (recombinant FSH) in the flexible and fixed groups were significantly different (P = 0.05).
+However, the mean antagonist (cetrotide) doses in the fixed and flexible groups were not significantly different while it was lower in the flexible group (P = 0.50).
+Finally, the duration of gonadotropin consumption in IVF/ICSI period was not significantly different between the two groups.

-Conclusion: The fixed protocol is recommended in reduced ovarian reserve patients because it is cost effective than the flexible protocol and simple to use.
+Conclusions: In general, the fixed protocol is recommended in patients with reduced ovarian reserve since it is simple to use and more cost effective compared to the flexible protocol.